|

 The virtual machine ensures that the following resources are gracefully handled before termination:

-By automatically handling system shutdowns, forced terminations, and window closures at the virtual machine level, SheerPower ensures graceful exits and automatic cleanup, eliminating the need for developers to worry about writing custom shutdown code.
+By automatically handling system shutdowns, forced terminations, and window closures at the virtual machine level, Sheerpower ensures graceful exits and automatic cleanup, eliminating the need for developers to worry about writing custom shutdown code.